thecodester/my-first-action/README.md

 This tutorial will cover the steps (3 to 5) involving the migration.
 You can learn about the [first](hana-cloud-ase-migration-1) and the [second](hana-cloud-ase-migration-2) step by referring to the previous tutorials.

-### Create the SAP HANA Cloud, SAP ASE database instance
+### Step 1 - Create the SAP HANA Cloud, SAP ASE database instance

 <!-- border -->
 Picture: